Cycling can be a great way to travel all year round. Check out our riding tips to make sure your bike is roadworthy and that you are safe.

 - Be courteous and smile – it is an effective way to improve attitudes and ensure people on bikes get treated well by motorists.

 - Plan a cycle route that you are comfortable with - there are often quieter streets that run parallel to a main road, walkways that connect quiet streets, or parks you can ride through.
 Careful planning of your route can help avoid a main road or even a daunting hill.
-AT has a series of cycle, run and walkway maps that can help you plan your route.
+AT has a series of cycle and shared path maps that can help you plan your route.

 Shared walking and cycling paths